Absence of operator growth for average equal-time observables in charge-conserved sectors of the Sachdev-Ye-Kitaev model: Operator size symmetry in the disorder-averaged ensemble

 \subsection{Operator size symmetry}

 An analysis of the spectral properties of the disorder-averaged time-evolution superoperator allows us to determine some exact features of the dynamics.
 Specifically, we will prove further below that the average dynamics distinguishes different operator sizes.
 Loosely speaking, we say that an operator consisting of the product of $m$ creation and $n$ annihilation operators has operator size $(m,n)$~\cite{carrega2021,roberts2018}.
 This definition is appropriate if all fermionic operators refer to different lattice sites, but we must analyze more carefully the cases involving one or more number operators $\hat{n}_i$.
-In any charge-conserved sector of the Hilbert space, the operator $\hat{Q}=\sum_i \hat{n}_i$ is proportional to the identity, and thus its size is $(0,0)$.
-As a consequence, the size of the number operators $\hat{n}_i$ is not simply $(1,1)$, because each of them has a finite overlap with the identity operator.
-Despite this complication, it is possible to define the concept of operator size for the most general combination of creation and annihilation operators (see the discussion of App.~\ref{a:op_size}).
+In any charge-conserved sector of the Hilbert space, the operator $\hat{Q}=\sum_i \hat{n}_i$ is proportional to the identity, and thus its size is $(0,0)$.~\footnote{It is worth noting that this size is assigned to the operator $\hat{Q}$ by definition.
+This follows naturally from the spectral structure of $\eave{e^{-\liouv t}}$, which regards the total charge as an operator with size $(0,0)$ (see Appendix~\ref{a:proof_op_size} for the details).} As a consequence, the size of the number operators $\hat{n}_i$ is not simply $(1,1)$, because each of them has a finite overlap with the identity operator.
+Despite this complication, it is possible to define the concept of operator size for the most general combination of creation and annihilation operators (see the discussion of Appendix~\ref{a:op_size}).
 Any linear combination of operators sharing a single common size also maintains that same size.
 This allows us to define an orthonormal basis of operators with well-defined sizes, over which any operator can be uniquely decomposed.

 We now show that the dynamics preserves the sizes of operators on average, in the sense that it does not introduce components with operator sizes different from those present at $t=0$.
-We briefly present the main reasoning here, whilst a more detailed description of the following procedure can be found in App.~\ref{a:proof_op_size}.
+We briefly present the main reasoning here, whilst a more detailed description of the following procedure can be found in Appendix~\ref{a:proof_op_size}.

 Taking the disorder average of a simple annihilation operator $\hat{c}_i(t)$ in the Heisenberg picture gives